Human Helplessness

-Humans are an unusual species – our babies are born suprisingly helpless, with big consequences for childbirth and parenting, and growth and brain development.
-But in other ways, human babies are not quite as helpless as they first appear!
-Learn more about human helplessness below.
+Humans are an unusual species – our babies are born uniquely helpless, with big consequences for childbirth and parenting, and growth and brain development.
+But in other ways, human babies are not quite as helpless as they first appear.

 The infographics below were created in a 2022 University of Ottawa Directed Readings Course (PSY 4110) and draw on materials from the book Costly and Cute: Helpless Infants and Human Evolution (2016), edited by Wenda R. Trevathan and Karen R. Rosenberg.